19 September 2010 Baghdad bombings: Attacks

 On 19 September 2010 two car bombs exploded in the Iraqi capital almost simultaneously at around 10:10 am.
 The first (and most powerful) car bomb exploded in the residential Mansour district killing 10 people.
 The attack was in front of the local sales office of Asiacell (an Iraqi mobile phone company), although it is not clear if this was the specific target.

 Minutes later, a second attack occurred, in the predominantly Shia neighborhood of Al Kadhimiyah.
 Apparently aimed at an office of the Iraqi Federal Police and the National Security Ministry in Adan Square, it killed approximately 21 people and injured 71.
 A witness described the attack; "It was a minibus – the driver stopped and told people nearby that he was going to go see a doctor, a few minutes later, it exploded."

 Perpetrators and aftermath

-On 24 September, l-Qaida's the Islamic state of Iraq front group in Iraq claimed responsibility for the attack.
+On 24 September, Islamic state of Iraq organization claimed responsibility for the attack.